Pizzuti92/MG-MAMPOSSt/README.md

 ### Output
 Output files can be found in the Output folder.
 The names and the location of those files can be changed by modyfing the file **gomamposst_x.inp**.
-Main is **MaxLik.dat**, which stores the tabulated ln(L) where L is the  likelihood/posterior, as a function of the model parameters.
+The main output file is **MaxLik.dat**, which stores the tabulated ln(L) where L is the  likelihood/posterior, as a function of the model parameters.
+The other accessory files are described in the documentation.

 ## Test and Tutorial